Intern resume...is that even a thing?

 Read reviews online to understand if your illusions regarding the profile/company/industry differ from the ground reality.
-Even if you find that your targeted company is offering no internships, call a representative to make sure of the same and then drop off your resume.
+Even if you find that your targeted company is offering no internships, call a representative to make sure of the same and then drop off your internship resume.

 Most companies, when called upon to fill in vacancies, usually turn to their existing database before engaging in a fresh outreach.
-And how sweet would it be if they do so and find your internship resume on top of the college resume pile?
+And how sweet would it be if they do so and find your internship resume on top of the intern resume pile?

 Online Research for finding internship avenues will typically include scouring the net on any or all of the following: